 Originally from Goldsboro, North Carolina, Kameishia Wooten discovered her passion for filmmaking while studying pre-law at the University of North Carolina at Chapel Hill.
 After making a short film in a production class that was well received on campus, she realized her desire for storytelling and went on to pursue a M.F.A. in Film Production from Columbia College Chicago.

-Kameishia began her career in the entertainment industry as an intern, working as a development assistant with Academy Award winning documentary filmmaker, Barbara Trent, Lifetime Television Original Movies, and State Street Pictures.
+Kameishia began her career in the entertainment industry as an intern, working as a development assistant for Academy Award winning documentary filmmaker, Barbara Trent, Lifetime Original Movies, and State Street Pictures.

+Kameishia created a web series called MAN OF THE HOUSE and has written, directed, and produced 6 short films.
 She has shadowed Television Directors, Millicent Sheldon and Rob Hardy, on episodes of 90210 and Bones.

-Kameishia created a web series called MAN OF THE HOUSE and has written, directed, and produced five short films.
 She has worked for entertainment companies such as Universal Pictures, Walt Disney Feature Animation, and Paramount Pictures, where she served as Chair of Viacom's Black Employee Affinity Team.
 She has held positions as Screenwriting Professor and Assistant Director on several independent films.

-Kameishia currently resides in Los Angeles, where she is in preproduction on a short film, DESTINY'S ROAD, an adaptation of her feature screenplay.
+Kameishia currently resides in Los Angeles, where she is in post production on a proof of concept short film, DESTINY'S ROAD, an adaptation of her feature screenplay.
 Her mission as a filmmaker is to create films that foster diversity, culture, and community.